Orange Nash Stoddard

-Orange Nash Stoddard (August 23, 1812—February 10, 1892) was a professor of natural science at Miami University and the College of Wooster who served as president pro tem of Miami University in 1854.
+Orange Nash Stoddard (August 23, 1812—February 10, 1892) was a professor of natural science at Miami University and the College of Wooster.
+He served as president pro tem of Miami University in 1854.

-He was born in Lisle, New York, and received his A.B. degree from Union College 1834.
+Stoddard was born in Lisle, New York, and received his A.B. degree from Union College 1834.
 He received an honorary LL.D. degree at Monmouth College.

-He joined the Miami faculty in 1845 and among his more prominent students were Benjamin Harrison, David Swing, John Willock Noble and Whitelaw Reid.
-At Miami, he became a faculty member of Phi Delta Theta and was known affectionately as "Stoddy" and "the Little Wizard" by his students.
-Stoddard and his wife, Eliza lived in a historic home at 16 South Campus Avenue in Oxford where they raised their three daughters who graduated from the Oxford Female College.
-He resigned in 1870 to assume a professorship at the College of Wooster where he died in 1892 while serving as professor emeritus.
+He joined the Miami faculty in 1845.
+Among his more prominent students were Benjamin Harrison, David Swing, John Willock Noble and Whitelaw Reid.
+At Miami, he became a faculty member of Phi Delta Theta, and was known affectionately as "Stoddy" and "the Little Wizard" by his students.

+Stoddard and his wife, Eliza, lived in a historic home at 16 South Campus Avenue in Oxford, where they raised their three daughters who graduated from the Oxford Female College.

+He resigned in 1870 to assume a professorship at the College of Wooster, where he died in 1892 while serving as professor emeritus.

 Stoddard Hall on the Miami campus was named for him in 1937.